hctwist/computational-graph/README.md

 # Computational Graph

-Simple framework for specifying and evaluating [computational graphs](https://en.wikipedia.org/wiki/Directed_graph) in C#.
+Framework for specifying and evaluating [computational graphs](https://en.wikipedia.org/wiki/Directed_graph) in C#.

 ## The Purpose